0xZakk/slipbox/📑 Notes/🟨  Literature Notes/🟨 How are blocks chained together in a blockchain?.md

 type: "literature"
 ---

-Blocks in a blockchain are chained together using [[🟨What is a Hash function? | hashes]], special functions that produce unique strings of data based on an input.
+Blocks in a blockchain are chained together using [[🟨 What is a Hash function? | hashes]], special functions that produce unique strings of data based on an input.
 The contents of each block and unique number are hashed together to create a unique string.
 This unique string, or hash, is added to the next box as a cryptographically verifiable way of pointing back to the previous block.

 This hashing process ensures the integrity of the chain and the individual blocks at the same time.If a block or any of the transactions inside of it are modified, it produces a different hash.
 That invalidates that block and the next blocks link back to it.